Note: This sterilization method is no longer available in the United States.

 Hysteroscopic sterilization provides a permanent form of birth control for women.
-It blocks the fallopian tubes which allow eggs to pass from the ovaries to the uterus.
 A device is placed in the fallopian tubes.
-It makes tissue grow which will then block the tubes.
+It makes tissue grow which will then block the tubes and prevent eggs from passing from the ovaries to the uterus.
 This will keep the sperm from reaching eggs.

 Copyright © Nucleus Medical Media, Inc.

 Reasons for Procedure

 This procedure is done to prevent pregnancy.
 It does not stop periods.
 It does not protect from sexually transmitted infections (STIs).